Updated: May 4, 2026

 Color profile (determines how much flexibility you'll have in color grading)

-Lighting requirements:
+Lighting considerations:

 Natural vs. artificial lighting approach

-Key lighting equipment needed (LED panels, fresnel lights, ring lights, etc.)
+Equipment needed (LED panels, fresnel lights, ring lights, etc.)

 Modifiers required (diffusers, reflectors, gels for color effects)